yoyoberenguer/GameControllerTester/README.md

 # GameControllerTester

-### WORK IN PROGRESS

-### Represent graphically a PS3 game controller and monitor inputs.
+### Visual checks of game controllers (PS3, PS4, XBOX). .

-The Game controller must be connected to the PC via a USB key.
+The Game controller must be connected to the PC via a USB key (bluetooth) or directly with a usb cable.

 A new version will be developped to include bluetooth connections.